 (4) If information is lawfully disclosed under this section, this section does not prevent the further disclosure of the information, or the recording or use of the information, for the purpose for which the disclosure was made.

-[Section 50 amended by No. 38 of 2011 s.
+[Section 50 amended: No. 38 of 2011 s.
 30.]

 51A.
 CEO may require statutory declaration